LaurenceNairne/aspnet_pluralsight_corefundamentals/README.md

 `services.AddDbContext<OdeToFoodDbContext>(options => options.UseSqlServer(_configuration.GetConnectionString("OdeToFood")))`

-In the above, we provide the name of our DbContext derived class `OdeToFoodDbContext`, we instruct the service to use SQL Server using an extension method found in `Microsoft.EntityFrameworkCore` namespace, and provide a connection string.
-We provide this string via our _appsettings.json_ file using an instance of the `IConfiguration` service. `GetConnectionString()` is a shortcut method that will look in our config file for a group named "ConnectionStrings" and then for a string with the string identifier we provide as a parameter - in our case "OdeToFood".
+In the above, we provide the name of our DbContext derived class `OdeToFoodDbContext` that we want to execute and we provide the options that we want to use to initialise that class.
+We instruct the service to use SQL Server with an extension method found in `Microsoft.EntityFrameworkCore` namespace, and provide a connection string.
+We provide this connection string via our _appsettings.json_ file using an instance of the `IConfiguration` service. `GetConnectionString()` is a shortcut method that will look in our config file for a group named "ConnectionStrings" and then for a property with the key we provide as a parameter - in our case "OdeToFood".

 ## POST - Redirect - GET Pattern